julialau88/Car_Plate_Recognition/README.md

 In this project, we propose an algorithm to detect car plates, along with training a neural network model to recognise the detect car plate values.
 The steps are detailed below:

 ## Locating the car plate
+The codes for the below steps are in the "preprocess_func" directory under "preprocess.py"
 ### 1. Preprocessing
 Preprocessing steps are unsharp, histogram equalisation, and Gaussian blurring.
 ![alt text](images/preprocess.png)